The Diary of Katy Yehonala.

 * The second is born into a revolution and travels the world, still scarred by her childhood demons.

 * The third soars to breathtaking heights on the world stage, a mother’s selfless love beneath her wings.

-The Diary of Katy Yehonala is from a new, soon to be favourite Australian author and brilliantly evokes another time and place, laying bare its drama and beauty in haunting landscapes and vivid portraits of unforgettable women, so exquisitely narrated that they resonate long after the final page is turned.
+The Diary of Katy Yehonala is from a new Australian author and brilliantly evokes another time and place, laying bare its drama and beauty in haunting landscapes and vivid portraits of unforgettable women, so exquisitely narrated that they resonate long after the final page is turned.

 READ A PREVIEW HERE